jqueuniet/netbox-go/apiv4_0/docs/TenantGroup.md

 ### NewTenantGroup

-`func NewTenantGroup(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, tenantCount int32, depth int32, ) *TenantGroup`
+`func NewTenantGroup(id int32, url string, name string, slug string, lastUpdated NullableTime, tenantCount int32, depth int32, ) *TenantGroup`

 NewTenantGroup instantiates a new TenantGroup object This constructor will assign default values to properties that have it defined,